betterscientificsoftware/bssw.io/Articles/Blog/2020-03-making-myself-better.md

 Despite his apparent focus on safety nets, he tremendously enjoyed skydiving for a few years.
 He's into hiking and climbing the exposed ridges going up and between Colorado's highest peaks these days.
-(He does, however, carry a satellite communicator with him on these trips.)
+(He does, however, carry a satellite communicator on these trips.)

 Before joining Colorado State University, he was on the faculty of Texas A&M University and a postdoc at the University of Texas at